Provable Multi-Task Representation Learning by Two-Layer ReLU Neural Networks: Formulation

-Here, $\bar{f}_{i}^\ast: \{-1, 1\}^{r}\rightarrow \{-1,1\}$ is the ground-truth labelling function for task $i$ that only depends on the sign of the first $r$ coordinates of $\mathbf{x}$.
-As a learner, for each task $i$ among the given tasks, we have access to samples pair of the form $(\mathbf{x},f_i^\ast(\mathbf{x})) $.
-This setting is similar to the sparse coding model studied in \cite{shi2022theoretical}, except the fact that we assume the input data is defined on $\mathbb{R}^d$, while in \cite{shi2022theoretical} the authors assume the input data is defined over the hypercube in $\mathbb{R}^d$.
-By assuming that the labelling function is a function of ``sign'' of the first $r$ coordinates, we make our model more similar to the one in \cite{shi2022theoretical}, as they assume the label for each task is a function of the first $r$ coordinates of the integer input data.
+This setting is similar to the sparse coding model studied by \citet{shi2022theoretical}, except we assume the input data is continuous in $\mathbb{R}^d$, while \citet{shi2022theoretical} assume the input data is on the hypercube $\mathcal{H}^d$.
+By assuming that the labelling function is a function of ``sign'' of the $r$ ground-truth features, we make our model more similar to the one in \cite{shi2022theoretical}, as they assume the label for each task is a function of the first $r$ coordinates of the integer input data.

-Critically, the set of label-relevant coordinates of the input data are shared among all tasks, while the functions $\bar{f}_i^*$ mapping from these coordinates to labels are specific to each task.
-Thus, the goal of the multi-task learner is to recover the shared label-relevant coordinates, so that it may solve a downstream task with complexity scaling only with the number $r$ of label-relevant coordinates, rather than the much larger ambient dimension of the data $d$.

-This model draws inspiration from realistic classification tasks in which labels are functions of the presence (or lack thereof) of a small number of features in the data.
-For example, whether or not a brain MRI reveals cancerous tissue depends on the presence of tumor-shaped structures in the image, indicated by a small number of features relative to the dimension of the MRI.
-While prior work has used such settings to motivate studying the dynamics of neural network training with a similar data model with discrete input vectors in the single-task setting \citep{shi2022theoretical,wen2021toward}, our model captures more general scenarios in which features appear in the data on a continuous spectrum, while the label is a quantization of these continuous features.
+Critically, the set of label-relevant coordinates of the input data are shared among all tasks, while the link functions $g_i$ mapping from these coordinates to labels are specific to each task.
+Thus, the goal of the multi-task learner is to recover the shared label-relevant features, so that it may solve a downstream task with complexity scaling only with the number $r$ of label-relevant features, rather than the much larger ambient dimension of the data $d$.
+This model draws inspiration from classification tasks in which labels are functions of the presence (or lack thereof) of a small number of features in the data.
+For example, whether or not a brain MRI reveals cancerous tissue depends on the presence of tumor-shaped structures in the image, indicated by a small number of features relative to the MRI dimension.